 The espresso unit is also great, you can get a decent espresso, as long as you use good, fresh, coffee beans, and you own a decent grinder.
 Most buyers of this absolute bargain buy it for the automatic cappuccino and latte brewing, but let’s not forget that the espresso brewed with this machine is great.

 Sure the machine is a little messy, and there are features that I would totally miss if I were using this for my daily routine.
-But at the end of the day this is probably one of the most feature rich machine for the price.
+But at the end of the day, this is probably one of the most feature-rich machines for the price.

 Gaggia 14101 Classic Espresso Machine

-Gaggia 14101 Classic is one of the most discussed machine in the semi-automatic class, designed in Italy, Gaggia machines are among the most prevalent names in the industry.
-Gaggia Classic is often compared to Rancilio Silvia, a machine that sell a few hundreds more expensive.
+Gaggia 14101 Classic is one of the most discussed machines in the semi-automatic class, designed in Italy, Gaggia machines are among the most prevalent names in the industry.
+Gaggia Classic is often compared to Rancilio Silvia, a machine that sells a few hundred more expensive.
 While in our eyes Silvia is the winner, Gaggia Classic is a worthy competitor, and it costs almost half price.
-This is a deal you can’t pass, if you are looking for an inexpensive machine.
+This is a deal you can’t pass if you are looking for an inexpensive machine.

-Featuring a stainless steel housing, it has an amazing look and feel, you just love to have it in your kitchen counter.
-The brass portafilters, and the brass grouphead, ensure brewing temperature stability.
+Featuring a stainless steel housing, it has an amazing look and feel, you just love to have it on your kitchen counter.
+The brass portafilters and the brass grouphead ensure brewing temperature stability.
 It comes with one single, and one double shot filter basket, a basic tamper, (which you might want to replace), and a measuring scoop.